syncfusion-content/winui-docs/winui/Color-Picker/Gradient-Color-Selection.md

 ---
 layout: post
-title: Gradient Colors in WinUI Color Picker control | Syncfusion
+title: Gradient Color Selection in WinUI Color Picker control | Syncfusion
-description: Learn here all about Gradient Colors feature of Syncfusion WinUI Color Picker(sfColorPicker) control and more.
+description: Learn here all about gradient color selection features of Syncfusion WinUI Color Picker(SfColorPicker) control and more.
 platform: WinUI
 control: SfColorPicker
 documentation: ug
 ---

-# Gradient Colors in WinUI Color Picker
+# Gradient Color Selection in WinUI Color Picker

-This section describes how to create gradient color brush, modify their colors and their properties available in [ColorPicker](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfColorPicker.html) control.
+This section describes how to create gradient color brush, modify their colors and their properties available in [Color Picker](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfColorPicker.html) control.

 ## What is a gradient color?

-A gradient color paints an area with multiple colors that blend into each other along an axis. `ColorPicker` now comes with Gradient tools which returns a brush of type Linear and Radial gradient colors.
+A gradient color paints an area with multiple colors that blend into each other along an axis. `Color Picker` now comes with Gradient tools which returns a brush of type Linear and Radial gradient colors.
 The offsets can be added or dropped dynamically and its position can be changed to produce different color combinations.

 ## Select linear gradient brush programmatically